Post job

 The duties of an aquatics specialist depend on one's line of work or industry of employment.
 With their expertise in aquatic environments, an aquatics specialist may work at government agencies, laboratories, learning institutions, and private companies.
 Typically, their responsibilities include conducting studies and observations, gathering and analyzing data through scientific procedures, coordinating with fellow experts, managing aquatics programs and projects, and developing strategies to resolve issues and concerns.
 Furthermore, as an aquatics specialist, it is essential to lead the efforts of different projects, all while adhering to the organization's vision and mission.

-As far as similarities go, this is where it ends because a lifeguard/swim instructor responsibility requires skills such as "first-aid," "lifeguard training," "emergency situations," and "cleanliness."
+While similarities exist, there are also some differences between lifeguard/swim instructors and aquatics specialist.
+For instance, lifeguard/swim instructor responsibilities require skills such as "first-aid," "lifeguard training," "emergency situations," and "cleanliness."
 Whereas a aquatics specialist is skilled in "husbandry," "primary resource," "animal welfare," and "cpr."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, aquatics specialists reach similar levels of education than lifeguard/swim instructors.
 Aquatics specialists are 0.3% less likely to earn a Master's Degree and 0.5% less likely to graduate with a Doctoral Degree.